luciodale/fork/README.md

 ### Dealing with server requests

-Since version `1.1.0`, the handler `send-server-request` provides a way of performing server side validation `:on-blur` or `:on-change`, or any other operation that involves your backend code.
+Since version `1.1.0`, the handler `send-server-request` provides a way of performing server side validation in callbacks like `on-blur` or `:on-change`, or any other operation that involves your backend code.
 Here is an example of how it works:

 ```clojure
 (rf/reg-event-fx